Use the letters to quickly find a speaker by last name.

 Revathi Greenwood is the global head of data and insights for Cushman and Wakefield with overall responsibility for the data strategy for the company.
 She provides leadership to professionals who are focused on producing predictive, timely and interpretative analysis on the latest real estate trends.
 A well-established thought leader, Greenwood has 22 years of experience in the commercial real estate industry, advising on properties valued at more than $15 billion for various clients.
 She brings significant consulting and corporate finance experience as well as strong global exposure across Europe and Asia.

-Rob Griffin has been a leader in the U.S. capital markets industry for the past 38 years.
-He joined Newmark in 2015 as U.S. head of capital markets and president of the New England area.
-He leads a capital markets team offering multiple specialties, including the marketing and sale of office, industrial, retail, medical, life science and multifamily assets.
-Griffin also works closely with Newmark’s Boston-based leasing teams on many of their complex, high-profile assignments.
+A leader in the U.S. capital markets industry for the past 38 years, Rob Griffin joined Newmark Knight Frank in 2015 as U.S. head of capital markets and president of the New England area.
+He leads a capital markets team offering multiple specialties, including the marketing and sale of office, industrial, retail, medical, life science and multi-family assets.
+Griffin also works closely with Newmark Knight Frank’s Boston-based leasing teams on many of their complex, high-profile assignments.
 He chairs the Boston Children’s Hospital Board Trust Board and is a founding chairman of Champions for Children’s, a multi-million-dollar fundraiser for the hospital which has evolved into the hospital’s top annual fundraising event.
 He is also involved in many Catholic charities and a member of the executive board of advisors for the Ron Burton Training Village.

 Mara Hauser created 25N Coworking as suburban workspaces where members could seamlessly flow from focused work to making useful connections.
 With three locations in the first 30 months of 25N Coworking’s existence, she developed a flexible Management Services Agreement model with performance incentives and greater upside potential than traditional leases.
 As a thought leader, Hauser influences over 30 independent coworking operators as former president of the League of Extraordinary Coworking Spaces (LExC), serves on the Global Workspace Association (GWA) advisory board, and has led multiple coworking and design-related GWA panels and webinars.
 She is also a regular headliner at the annual GWA Flex Office Conference and regularly contributes to the Everything Coworking Podcast.